Discord is quickly become the world’s most popular chatting software, at least as far as gamers are concerned.

 So, without further ado, let’ dive right into it.

-Here’s what the @here ping does not do
+Here’s what the @here ping does NOT do

 Use @everyone to reach out to both online & offline members